cyrillcastro/bioe231-theclique/README.md

 - Subtype = "any",
 - Collection year = "1918-2012"
 - Under additional filters, include sequences from "Pandemic (H1N1) viruses" and "Lineage defining strains".
-Any other criteria selection on the website that are not listed above were left blank or as "any".
+Any other criteria selection on the website that are not listed above were left as the default setting.

 This will generate a list of sequences.
 At the top, click on "Customize FASTA defline" and customize it as ">{year}_{accession}".
 Then click, "Download".
 This will download the data as a FASTA file with defline, called "HA_protein_sequences-1918-2012.fa" in our data folder.